1955: Bill Haley and his Comets had their only #1 record on the UK chart with “Rock Around the Clock.”

 1976: After fifteen years of touring—first as a backing band and then as a recording act in their town right—The Band performed The Last Waltz, their “farewell concert appearance,” at the Winterland Ballroom in San Francisco on Thanksgiving Day.
 They were joined by an all-star ensemble that included Neil Young, Eric Clapton, Ringo Starr, Bob Dylan, Van Morrison, Dr. John, Emmylou Harris, Joni Mitchell, the Staple Singers, and more.
 The event was filmed by director Martin Scorsese and made into a documentary of the same name, released in 1978, and has since been hailed as one of the greatest concert films ever made.

 1978: Nicolette Larson debuted on the Billboard Hot 100 with “Lotta Love.”
 Both Larson and Linda Ronstadt had sung backing vocals on the original version of the song by its writer, Neil Young, earlier that year.
-Larson’s version became her first and only top 10 single, peaking at #8 on the Billboard Hot 100.
+Larson’s version became her only top 10 single, peaking at #8 on the Billboard Hot 100.
 Ronstadt has stated that it was she who suggested Larson record the song, and Larson’s producer thanked Ronstadt by having a top-of-the-line sound system installed in her Mercedes convertible.

 1984: Band Aid, an all-star ensemble of British artists that included Paul Young, Sting, Phil Collins, members of U2, Boy George, George Michael, Paul Weller, and many others, recorded “Do They Know It’s Christmas?” at SARM Studios in London.
 The single quickly became a best-seller and raised millions for famine relief in Ethiopia.